Giant magnetoresistance in weakly disordered non-Galilean invariant conductors: Magnetohydrodynamic description

-We denote the column-vector quantities by arrows above them, and use bald face letters to denote the usual spatial vectors.
-Following notations of Ref.~\cite{LL-V5}, we denote densities of thermodynamic variables by $\vec{x}$, and combine the particle and entropy densities into a singe column-vector
+We denote the column-vector quantities by arrows above them and use boldface letters to denote the usual spatial vectors.
+Following the notations of Ref.~\cite{LL-V5}, we denote densities of thermodynamic variables by $\vec{x}$ and combine the particle and entropy densities into a column vector

 In these notations the constitutive relations Eqs. (\ref{eq:constitutive_j}) and (\ref{eq:constitutive_j_epsilon}) for the particle and entropy currents can be written in the form